Business

 5. Escape the Background Noise

-Avoid overused words such as “global,” “tech,” “soft,” “serve” or “solutions.”In the Indian state of Maharashtra, for example, it is estimated that more than 300 businesses use the word “global” in their brand names.
-A company seeking to distinguish itself from competitors is not going to escape from the background noise if it uses the word “global” in its brand.
+Avoid overused words such as “global,” “tech,” “soft,” “serve,” or “solutions.”In the Indian state of Maharashtra, for example, more than 300 businesses use the word “global” in their brand names.
+A company seeking to distinguish itself from competitors will not escape the background noise if it uses the word “global” in its brand.

 6. Obey Rules of Grammar